Dusty landscape as we hike through Bryce Canyon | Jake Hutchins

 Expand all | Collapse all

 Arrival in Las Vegas.
 Self transfer from the airport to the hotel in Las Vegas via a shuttle or taxi.
-Relax this evening in preparation for the great adventure ahead.
-Overnight: Tuscany Suites Hotel & Casino, 1 night
+Relax this evening in preparation for the great adventure ahead. _____________________________________________________________________________ • Overnight: Tuscany Suites Hotel & Casino, 1 night

 Meals: Nil

 8 AM: Your tour leader will meet you in the hotel for the orientation meeting.
 Leaving Las Vegas we soon ascend to the Colorado Plateau through the Virgin River Gorge.
 Today we enjoy the spectacular scenery of Snow Canyon State Park, where we walk over petrified sand dunes.
-Then we are on to see the impressive collection of dinosaur footprints (entrance included).
-Overnight: Ramada by Wyndam - St. George Drive time: 120 mi / 200 km, or 2 hrs Lava Tube to Moqui Marbles: 3 mi / 5 km, 2-3 hours, +/-150 m
+Then we are on to see the impressive collection of dinosaur footprints (entrance included). _____________________________________________________________________________ • Overnight: Ramada by Wyndam - St. George • Drive time: 120 mi / 200 km, or 2 hrs _____________________________________________________________________________ • Lava Tube to Moqui Marbles: 3 mi / 5 km, 2-3 hours, +/-150 m

 Meals: B,L

 Zion National Park is an 800 m deep sandstone canyon carved by the mighty Virgin River.
 The scenery is stunning.
-Zion is famous for it's iconic hikes through many slot canyons.
+Zion is famous for its iconic hikes through many slot canyons.
 We have all day to explore this fabulous park.
 You have the option to enjoy a hike to Emerald Pools, where water cascades into shaded pools.
 Or, maybe you are interested in wading through the Narrows?
-Which ever you choose, you will not be disappointed.
-If you finish hiking early, there is free time to explore the charming town of Springdale.
-Overnight: Days Inn - Hurricane, 1 night Drive time: 90 mi / 150 km, or 2 hrs Emerald Pools: 3 mi / 5 km, 2-3 hrs, +/-200 m
+Whatever you choose, you will not be disappointed.
+If you finish hiking early, there is free time to explore the charming town of Springdale. _____________________________________________________________________________ • Overnight: Sleep Inn - Hurricane, 1 night • Drive time: 90 mi / 150 km, or 2 hrs _____________________________________________________________________________ • Emerald Pools: 3 mi / 5 km, 2-3 hrs, +/-200 m

 Meals: B,L

 Leaving our hotel early, we soon reach Bryce Canyon National Park.
 For many, Bryce is the most beautiful of the American National Parks.
-Long ago, tectonic forces uplifted an ancient lakebed exposing the soft sandstone deposit to the elements.
+Long ago, tectonic forces uplifted an ancient lakebed, exposing the soft sandstone deposit to the elements.
 Over time, the frost and wind erosion continued to chisel them and created a truly wonderful display of rocks.
 Marvel at Thor's Hammer, sandstone arches and the expansiveness of the park.
-Hiking paths wind through radiant red and pink towers of stone, known as Hoodoo's, which contrast beautifully with blue skies and green pines.
+Hiking paths wind through radiant red and pink towers of stone, known as Hoodoos, which contrast beautifully with blue skies and green pines.
 At sundown, be awed by an unforgettable color play on the formations.
-Those wanting can take a horseback ride through Bryce's rock formations (approx. $65, not included) or hike with the group on the Navajo and Queens Garden Trail.
-In the summer, opt for a Western Cowboy dinner show back in Bryce Canyon City (not included).
-Overnight: Bryce View Lodge, 1 night Drive time: 140 mi / 220 km, or 2.5 hrs Queens Garden and Navajo Loop: 3 mi/5 km, 3 hrs, +/-200 m Rim walk, Bryce Point to Sunset: 2 mi/4 km, 1 hr, +/-50 m
+Hike with the group on the Navajo and Queens Garden Trail.
+In the summer, opt for a Western Cowboy dinner show back in Bryce Canyon City (not included). _____________________________________________________________________________ • Overnight: Best Western Plus - Ruby's Inn, 1 night • Drive time: 140 mi / 220 km, or 2.5 hrs _____________________________________________________________________________ • Queens Garden and Navajo Loop: 3 mi/5 km, 3 hrs, +/-200 m • Rim walk, Bryce Point to Sunset: 2 mi/4 km, 1 hr, +/-50 m

 Meals: B,L

 We depart this morning for Lake Powell.
-Once damed, the Colorado River created a giant lake with 3000 km of shoreline.
+Once dammed, the Colorado River created a giant lake with 3000 km of shoreline.
 Deep red sandstone walls reflect in the deep blue waters, offering unforgettable images.
-The area is famous for its rock formations.
-We recommend a tour to Antelope Canyon, one of the most photographed sights in Arizona, (not included, pending availability, approx. $100) and a short hike out to Horseshoe Bend.
-Overnight: Clarion Inn Page - Lake Powell, 1 night Drive time: 140 mi / 220 km, or 2.5 hrs Horseshoe Bend: 1.5 mi/2.4 km, 45 min, +/-40 m
+The area is famous for its guided tours of Antelope Canyon, which is included in the cost of the trip and is one the most photographed slot canyons in the world.
+Our tour is followed by a short hike out to Horseshoe Bend.
+Walk around this natural wonder where the Colorado River meanders in a tight, horseshoe-shaped curve around a sandstone escarpment.
+This iconic viewpoint offers stunning vistas of the river’s emerald, green waters contrasted against the red rock canyon.
+Late afternoon we’ll make our way to our accommodations and look forward to another day of exploration after a restful evening. _____________________________________________________________________________ • Overnight: Clarion Inn Page - Lake Powell, 1 night • Drive time: 140 mi / 220 km, or 2.5 hrs _____________________________________________________________________________ • Horseshoe Bend: 1.5 mi/2.4 km, 45 min, +/-40 m

 Meals: B,L